microsoft/copilot-metrics-dashboard/README.md

 - GitHub Enterprise name
 - GitHub Organization name
 - GitHub Token
+- GitHub API Scope
 ```

+GitHub API Scope define the GITHUB_API_SCOPE environment variable that can be "enterprise" or "organization".
+It is used to define at which level the GitHub APIs will gather data.
+If not specified, the default value is "organization".

 1. Download the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview)
 1. If you have not cloned this repo, run `azd init -t microsoft/copilot-metrics-dashboard`.
 If you have cloned this repo, just run 'azd init' from the repo root directory.